 16. Coconut Oil for Baby Massage

-17. Coconut Oil To Remove Meconium
+17. Remove Meconium

-18. Coconut Oil In Food
+18. Coconut Oil in Food

 19. Coconut Oil for Bumps, Burns and Cuts

-21. Yeast Infection In Babies
+20. Yeast Infection in Babies

 1. Can I use coconut oil for heat rashes on my baby?